FrankNev/FrankNev/README.md

 ## Hi there👋
-- 👀 I’m interested in Software Development and Design of web pages and mobile apps.
+- 👀 I’m interested in Web Development and Design of web pages and mobile apps.
 - 🌱 Currently learning JavaScript.
 - 💞️ I'm looking to collaborate on JS related projects to improve my skills and learn new ones.
-- ⚽ My goal is become a Web Developer with a strong focus on design.
+- ⚽ My goal is become a Fullstack Web Developer with a strong focus on design.
 - 📫 How to contact me: franco.neville.1@gmail.com

 <!---